liuxfiu/simulus/README.md

 Simulus is developed and maintained by Jason Liu (jasonxliu2010@gmail.com).
 The project started as a summer pet project in 2019.
 Simulus is open source and free.
 The author hopes that you'll find simulus useful in your projects, for teaching, for research development, or for any endeavors.

-If you are using simulus in any extended way, the author would appreciate you drop a brief email to let him know about your projects using simulus.
+If you are using simulus in any extended way, the author would appreciate if you can drop a brief email to let him know about your projects using simulus.
 If you have any questions or comments about simulus, send emails to him too.
 The author would certainly try his best to respond to them in a timely fashion.

 ```python